espruino/EspruinoDocs/tutorials/BLE MIDI.md

 * KEYWORDS: Module,Modules,BLE,Bluetooth,MIDI,Web MIDI
 * USES: Puck.js,BLE,Only BLE

+This is for MIDI over Bluetooth.
+There's also a module for [Wired MIDI](/Midi).

 Puck.js can be programmed to appear as any type of Bluetooth LE device, and this includes a Bluetooth LE MIDI controller.